As lawsuits mount, doctors insist surgical mesh is an important tool

 Considering these are permanent devices, the removal rates beg research into why.

-Dr. Morrison is removing several a month.
+Dr. Morrison himself is removing several a month.
 He wonders if mesh is offered too often for hernia repair.
 There are studies that suggest that younger patients and smokers are at higher risk for post-operative pain.

 He also said patients can explore alternatives like getting hernias repaired using their own tissue.
 The Shouldice Hospital in Thornhill, Ont.,which specializes in hernia repairs, does not use mesh -- with studies showing low complication rates and low hernia recurrences.